Xe/site/blog/we-have-go-2.markdown

 compatible with the semantics and user experience of the Go compiler that Google makes.

+Another key thing porting the compiler to Go unlocks is the ability to compile Go packages in parallel.
+Back when the compiler was written in C, the main point of parallelism was the fact that each Go package was compiled in parallel.
+This lead to people splitting up bigger packages into smaller sub-packages in order to speedhack the compiler.
+Having the compiler be written in Go means that the compiler can take advantage of Go features like its dead-simple concurrency primitives to spread the load out across all the cores on the machine.

+<xeblog-conv name="Mara" mood="hacker">The Go compiler is fast sure, but
+over a certain point having each package be compiled in a single-threaded manner adds up and can make build times slow.
+This was a lot worse when things like the AWS, GCP and Kubernetes client libraries had everything in one big package.
+Building those packages could take minutes, which is very long in Go time.</xeblog-conv>

 ## Go Modules

 In Go's dependency model, you have a folder that contains all your Go code